annu12340/Choose-Smart/README.md

 # Choose-Smart
-As consumers, we face a great dilemma in choosing the right product from a wide variety of goods.
-This application helps the user to analyse the product and arrive at a smarter choice .
+As a customer, you may face a great dilemma in choosing the right product from a wide variety of goods.
+This application helps you to analyse the product and arrive at a smarter choice .

 <br/>
-The main functionalities
+The main functionalities are:

 - Provides insight to the consumer about the hazardous effects of the ingredients